Frequently Asked Questions

 Previously dried botanicals and faux flowers, can be shipped internationally.
 As mentioned with previously dried flowers though, these are extremely fragile and I don't know that I'd be 100% confident in having you ship these fragile beauties internationally.
 Faux flowers, absolutely, let's do it!

-Yes and no. Flower colours become deeper and the pigment can become more saturated when they dry.
+Yes and no. Remember, cut flowers are dying flowers.
+Dying flowers are never going to look exactly as they did when they were freshly cut.
+Preserving flowers the way I do, they will hold their shape and colour, but some flowers can become deeper in colour and the pigment can become more saturated when they dry.
 This means that the colours of your flowers, may change as they dry.
-Some yellows can turn more orange, reds turn to a darker burgundy, some whites dry to a beige, cream or off white tone, purples can result in darker tones, etc. If you have a specific question about a specific colour or flower, feel free to ask me any time.
+Some yellows can turn more orange, reds turn to a darker burgundy, some whites dry to a beige, cream or off white tone, purples can result in darker tones, etc. If you have a specific question about a specific colour or flower, feel free to ask.

 There are some botanicals that don't dry well at all.
-For example, Hypericum berries always dry black, regardless of the colour of the berry (similarly to raisins).
+For example, Hypericum berries always dry black, regardless of the colour of the berry (similarly to raisins, they become shriveled and black).
 Succulents will not preserve as they shrivel up to nothing.
-Tulip petals shrink down to slivers.
 Thick stalked flowers that hold a lot of moisture are not going to be your friend here.
 If there is lots of moisture, that moisture is removed and it will shrivel and shrink.
 If you have these type of items in your bouquet and would like to include them in your preservation piece, we can always look into faux replicas to use in their place.
 Or they are items we can omit all together, this choice is totally yours!

 Absolutely!
 Obviously getting your flowers to me in person or dropping them off in my designated drop off spot is going to be your best bet, but shipping is definitely an option.
-Shipping your flowers to me is a cost you will be required to cover on your own and you will be required to send them overnight priority to ensure they arrive before they start to wilt.
+Shipping your flowers to me is a cost you will be expected to cover on your own and you will be required to send them overnight priority the first business day after your event to ensure they arrive before they start to wilt.

-No, this is not something I'm offering at this time.
+No, this is not a service I'm offering at this time.

 I do charge a $50 fee to return any additional flowers back to you.
-This is to cover the cost of my time to dry your whole bouquet, and packing materials to ensure the blooms are wrapped safely.
-If you choose to give up your remaining flowers they will be composted.
-I do not keep any remaining wedding flowers for other pieces I may create.
-My experimental pieces are made using flowers I've purchased, grown or have been gifted.
+This is to cover the cost of my time to dry your whole bouquet, as well as packing materials to ensure the blooms are wrapped safely.
+If you are providing me with flowers from say your wedding arch - I'll only choose the best blooms.
+I don't have the space unfortunately to dry hundreds of flowers.
+Any unused flowers will be composted (fresh or dried).
+I do not keep any remaining wedding flowers as I don't think ethically that's the right thing to do.

 I know flowers can cost a good chunk of change, especially for an event like a wedding, and that most of us do so expecting to throw them away once they've wilted.
 With bouquet preservation, you're able to hold onto them and enjoy them in your home for years to come.